ManzoorElahi/FAB/README.md

 ### FAB - Frank Albert Benford

-A windows app for the implementation of Benford's Law build using Python.
+A windows app for the implementation of Benford's Law, build using Python.

 + https://en.wikipedia.org/wiki/Benford's_law